Stephen-Zulauf/behovadotnet/content/posts/nuklear-setup/index.md

 If there are no errors then try running the excutable that is created by typing `./NUKE_TEST`

-If something didn't work try this:
+If it didn't work try this:
 - go over paths/file modifications carefully.
-- look for typos
+- look for typos.
 - google compiler error messages and codes.

 ## Congrats